MatveySDK/nova-os/README.md

 * Powered by Virtual Box
 * I/O system
 * Macro for improved OS compilation
+* StartMe - a program for convenient work with the project

 ## Current Task
 * Command system.